HESHAM-SA/Capstone-Project-Majed-/README.md

    - Keras library
    - Roboflow website

-### Rakez
+### Rkkez

 #### About the System

-"Rakez" is designed to improve concentration and productivity, especially in environments where focus is critical, such as classrooms and remote virtual classes.
+"Rkkez" is designed to improve concentration and productivity, especially in environments where focus is critical, such as classrooms and remote virtual classes.
 This system uses advanced computer vision techniques to monitor eye movements and calculate a "focus score."

 #### How it Works